Your Guide to Classic Movie Theater Filmgoing!

 Other highlights of the Detroit movie month included the opening of the real life adventure Frank Buck's Bring 'Em Back Alive at the "Carefully Cooled" RKO Downtown.
 At the Fox, Marian Nixon starred as Rebecca of Sunnybrook Farm.
 At the Majestic in Ann Arbor, all seats were reserved for the three-day run of the heavily publicized Grand Hotel, featuring "the greatest aggregation of screen luminaries ever assembled before a motion picture camera as a picture cast."
 (Allison Ind, The Ann Arbor Daily News, July 8, 1932)

 "A film that is expected by that portion of Hollywood who have seen portions of it, to prove one the season's hits, is 'Kong', " wrote George Schaffer in The Detroit Free Press on July 18, 1932.
 "It's a fanciful mystery thriller showing what happened to New York when a giant gorilla of antedeluvian size25 feel talland other prehistoric beasts ran loose in Manhattan."
-So went the advance buzz for King Kong, which you can see at the Redford on July 20 and 21, 2007.
+So went the advance buzz for King Kong.

 Launched November 25, 2005.